PapathanasiouIoannis/ML_Classification_NS/Bachelor_Thesis/src/visualize/visualize.md

 ### Algorithm
 *   The surface density ($\epsilon_{surf}$) is extracted for all stars.
-*   A Kernel Density Estimation (KDE) is plotted for the Quark population, showing a peak around$400-600$MeV/fm$^3$.
+*   A Kernel Density Estimation (KDE) is plotted for the Quark population, showing a peak around $400-600$ MeV/fm $^3$ .
 *   The Hadronic population is represented as a vertical line at $\epsilon=0$.
-*   The region between$0$and the minimum quark density is shaded as the "Forbidden Region."
+*   The region between $0$ and the minimum quark density is shaded as the "Forbidden Region."

 ---